rastogikriti050-sketch/process-mining/README.md

 # Process Mining
-Here goes the description of the project
+Here goes the description of the project.

 ## venv setup